ispras/qdt/README.md

 Generated device stubs are registered in QEMU build system and ready to compile.
-A developer may concentrate on the device specifics implementation.
+A developer may immediately concentrate on the device specifics implementation.

 ### Machine draft generation overview